Gimme All Your Lovin': Music video

-The "Gimme All Your Lovin music video follows a young male gas station attendant who is taken for a ride by a trio of women driving the vintage Eliminator car.
+The "Gimme All Your Lovin music video follows a young male gas station attendant who is taken for a ride by a trio of women driving the vintage Eliminator hot rod (1933 Ford).
 The band appears and disappears, and they throw the attendant the keys to the car.
-The three main actresses were Jeana Tomasino from Wisconsin, Danièle Arnaud from Nice, France, and a third model Kimberly Herrin who dropped out of contact and was not paid.
+The three main actresses were Jeana Tomasino from Wisconsin, Danièle Arnaud from Nice, France, and a third model Kymberly Herrin who dropped out of contact and was not paid.
 Tomasino had posed for Playboy in 1980.

 Record executive Jeff Ayeroff saw how MTV was reshaping popular music throughout 1982.
 After he joined Warner Bros.
 Records in early 1983, he convinced them to pay for the first ZZ Top music video, for "Gimme All Your Lovin.
 Warner hired filmmaker Tim Newman to direct it.
 Newman's siblings David, Thomas and Maria scored orchestral music, and his cousin was songwriter Randy Newman.
 Tim Newman met with Ham and the band to discuss ideas for the video.
 He returned to direct the videos for "Sharp Dressed Man" and "Legs".